-- b.
-A separate access application and permit is required for each access connection. - c.
-The department will not act on an application it deems incomplete and shall notify the applicant if additional information is required. - d.
-Intentional misrepresentation of existing or future conditions or providing false information shall be considered sufficient grounds for denial or revocation of a permit. - e.
-The applicant is responsible for any location and design plans required to describe the access. - f.
+b.
+A separate access application and permit are required for each access connection.

+c.
+Intentional misrepresentation of existing or future conditions or providing false information is considered sufficient grounds for denial or revocation of a permit.

+d.
+The applicant is responsible for providing any location and design plans that describe the access.

+e.
 The applicant is responsible for providing an estimate of the traffic volume of the access and the property as a whole.
-The estimate will include the anticipated average daily or hourly use and the anticipated access use upon the full development of the property. - g.
-For access types A and B as defined in subrule 112.5(2) and public intersections, the department should require a traffic impact analysis from the applicant during the processing of a permit request.
-Such traffic impact analysis shall be prepared by a professional engineer licensed in Iowa at the cost of the applicant.
-The analysis will address a current and 20-year projection of traffic activity and impacts at and near the proposed access connection, including the full-development traffic volumes of the access connection. - h.
-It is the responsibility of the applicant to comply with local ordinances and obtain any other local permits, utility permits or agency approvals that may be required.
+The estimate will include the anticipated average daily or hourly use and the anticipated access use upon the full development of the property.

+f.
+For access types A and B as defined in subrule 112.5(2) and public intersections, the department requires a traffic impact analysis from the applicant during the processing of a permit request, except when the appropriate district engineer determines an analysis is not necessary.
+Such traffic impact analysis must be prepared by a professional engineer licensed in Iowa and at the cost of the applicant.
+The analysis will address a current and 20-year projection of traffic activity and impacts at and near the proposed access connection, including the full-development traffic volumes of the access connection.

+g.
+It is the responsibility of the applicant to comply with all local ordinances and any other regulations.